Design Input Requirements: 3 Common Errors

 - Organizational Requirements (7.2.1)

-Design Input Requirements: 3 Common Errors Reviewed
+Design Requirements: 3 Common Errors Reviewed

 The third most common error, and the one that drives me crazy, is a confusion of design outputs and design inputs.
 For example, an outer diameter of 2.3 +/- 0.05 mm is not a design input for a 7 French arterial catheter.
 This is a design output.
 The user need might be that the catheter must be small enough to fit inside the femoral artery and allow interventional radiologists to navigate to a specific location to administer therapy.
 Validation that the new design can do this is relatively straight forward to evaluate in a pre-clinical animal model or a clinical study.
-The question is, “What is the design input?”
+The question is, “What “s the design input?”

-Design Input Examples
+Desi”n Input Examples

 Design Input Requirements: 3 Common Errors Read More »